-I decide to revisit Chergui, as the first time I tried it was in 2006.
+I revisited Chergui, as the first time I tried it was in 2006, and it didn’t work for me then.
 I wanted to see if it, or my nose, had changed.
 The answer is yes, though for a while I wasn’t sure whether it was me or it.

 I realize what Im about to write down does not align with the fragance pyramid above but I have to be honest about what I perceive.
 For me I get the notes of vanilla extract, resin, benzoin, juniper, hay, Sandlewood and tabacco.
 I owe a lot to Serge Lutens.
 His fragrance Fille En Auguilles sent me on a fragrance journey for years and I'm still reeling.
 The rest of the SL scents dont take me so far, including this one.
 But dont get me wrong, I like Chergui and I think it is a fragrance more personal in style, and that it was created to serve a purpose rather than to impress or call attention to itself.
 For those who treasure balance and consistancy in their lives, I think this fragrance will serve them well.
 As is stated on his site Chergui "creates an effect that involves suction more than blowing".
 So, obviously Lutens is aware that it does not have a big projection and that it is instead rooting a person, having a settling affect.
 It does have good longevity, leaving a warm resonous aroma for hours that sort of hovers very close to your body and blends making it feel very natural as if it is your own actual body's smell.
 For that reason it is comforting and grounding.
 This is a scent I would layer, I have not done so yet but I think it might serve very well as a base that would nicely project and involve other fragrances.